anaseto/harmonist/README.md

 *Portability note.* If you happen to experience input problems, try adding option `--tags tcell` or `--tags ansi` to the `go get` command.
-The first will use [tcell](https://github.com/gdamore/tcell) instead of termbox-go, which is more portable (works on OpenBSD).
+The first will use [tcell](https://github.com/gdamore/tcell) instead of termbox-go, which may be more portable.
 The second will work on POSIX systems with a `stty` command.

 ### Tiles